grijjy/JustAddCode/TextToSpeech/README.md

 If you are only interested in the end result, then you can stick to the first part of this document and bail when we get to the implementation details.

+# In this Fork, by oMAR mar20
+* Add getVoices ( a list of voices available to Text-to-speech - This is returnes in a TStrings variable )
+status: Ok for iOS, Android and Windows
+* Capture one male and one female voices, to allow 2 person dialogs.
+* Set voices alternating, one line at a time ok for iOS and Android.
+Not working for Windows.
+   Windows SAPI COM code needs fixing, for selection voices Hard coded voice selection
+- for iOS there are one male and one female voices available in portuguese-BR
+- for Android, there is a brasilian male voice and a spanish-mexican female that kinda make a funny couple :)

 ## Choosing a feature set

 A common issue with abstracting platform differences is that you must decide on a feature set.
 A specific feature may be supported on one platform, but not on another.
 When it comes to text-to-speech, some platforms support choosing a voice, changing the pitch or speech rate, customize pronunciation with markup in the text to speak etc. Other platforms may not support some of these features, or only in an incompatible way.